-Hearing protection reduces noise intensity and thus lowers the risk of damage to your hearing.
-There are many different types of hearing protection and it is very important that you choose the right one.
+Hearing protection reduces noise intensity and thus lowers the risk of hearing damage.
+There are many types of hearing protection and it is very important that you choose the right one.

 Whatever you choose, the best hearing protection is the one you actually wear.

-Hearing loss generally develops over a period of years.
+Hearing loss generally develops over years.
 Because it takes place painlessly and gradually, people hardly notice it is happening.

 – Noise is painful; ears ring or buzz;

 – one gradually starts hearing everything more quietly, for example, after exposure to a loud bang or after a concert.

 Noise damage has nothing to do with age: It can occur at any time.